 Employee recognition doesn’t have to include in-person activities only.
 It may be virtual, and nowadays it’s easier than ever to implement such ideas in your employee recognition practice.

-Below, we share two such ideas.
+Below, we share two such ideas you can try for your remote employees.
 One of the biggest advantages when it comes to applying these ideas is that they’re free, don’t need a lot of planning, and are available to others to “see” them.

 16. Give Website Recognition